 CAMBRIDGE SWING DANCE - SAFER SPACES POLICY

 Cambridge Swing Dance (CSD) are committed to providing a dance environment free of unlawful discrimination, bullying or harassment and expects all attendees to treat others with dignity and respect.

 CSD maintains a strict policy prohibiting harassment based upon sex, gender expression marital or civil partner status, sexual orientation, age, race, colour, nationality, ethnic or national origin, religion or belief or disability.
-This policy prohibits unlawful bullying and harassment, including verbal, physical and visual harassment and promotes the fair treatment of all its dancers and volunteers.
+This policy prohibits bullying and harassment, including verbal, physical and visual harassment and promotes the fair treatment of all its dancers, teachers, and volunteers.

-Violations of this policy will not be permitted and may result in disciplinary action up to and including being asked to leave or banned from future events.
+Violations of this policy will not be accepted and may result in action up to and including being asked to leave or banned from future events.

 Unlawful harassment is any unwanted physical, verbal or non-verbal conduct on the grounds of sex, sexual orientation, marital or civil partner status, gender expression, race, colour, nationality, ethnic or national origins, religion or belief, disability or age of the victim which has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.